 The Graduate Program of the Robert Day School of Economics and Finance

-The Robert Day School of Economics and Finance at Claremont McKenna College offers a one-year Master of Arts in Finance degree program.
-This unique program of study is designed to provide a premier postgraduate education in financial economics that builds on the fundamental elements of a liberal arts education.
-Students studying in the Master’s program are designated as Robert Day Scholars and are eligible for significant levels of fellowship support toward tuition.
+The Robert Day School of Economics and Finance at Claremont McKenna College offers a one-year Master of Arts in Finance degree program for graduates of the Claremont Colleges and small number of nominating partner institutions.
+This unique program of study provides a premier postgraduate education in financial economics that builds on the fundamental elements of a liberal arts education.

-Prerequisites for the Master’s program include intermediate microeconomics, intermediate macroeconomics, statistics, and corporate finance.
-In addition, econometrics is a prerequisite for students who intend to take financial econometrics.
+Prerequisites for the master’s program include intermediate microeconomics, intermediate macroeconomics, and statistics.
 When appropriate, the admissions committee reviews the syllabi of courses completed outside of Claremont McKenna College to ensure academic equivalency.

 Learning Goals and Student Learning Outcomes of the Master of Arts in Finance Program

 The learning goals of the Master of Arts in Finance program include: